Suomi.fi e-Authorizations Mandate service provided by officials

 - Business entrepreneurs, self-employed persons, and agricultural or forestry traders who cannot use electronic services

-- Other organisation for which no representatives have been entered into the Trade Register (e.g., a foundation, religious community, investment fund, unemployment fund, insurance fund, personnel fund, jointly owned forest, road maintenance association, cooperative or estate of a deceased person, which have a business ID)
+- Other organisation or business partnership for which no representatives have been entered into the Trade Register (e.g., a foundation, religious community, investment fund, unemployment fund, insurance fund, personnel fund, jointly owned forest, road maintenance association, cooperative, shipping company, other consortia carrying out business operations or estate of a deceased person, which have a business ID)

-- A Finnish company, association or other organisation if the partners or persons entitled to represent it do not have a Finnish personal identity code or identification token (e.g. online banking codes)
+- A Finnish company, association or other organisation if the persons entitled to represent it or partners do not have a Finnish personal identity code or identification token (e.g. online banking codes) or if the one with the right to represent is another organisation

 - A Finnish company which is bankrupt or in liquidation or which has ceased to operate